As the temperature exceeds the triple digits this summer, our electric bills are spiraling upward with the heat index.

 We consulted the websites of Florida Power & Light and the U.S. Department of Energy for advice about how to save:

-If you don’t have central air, consider a new window unit.
 These have improved considerably in recent decades, and a modern window unit uses half the electricity of one from the 1970s, according to the U.S. Department of Energy website.
-Look for a unit that is Energy Star-rated and has an energy efficiency ratio (EER) of 10 or higher.
+Look for an Energy Star-rated unit with an energy efficiency ratio (EER) of 10 or higher.

-Keep your thermostat at 78 or above in summer.
+Keep your thermostat at 78 or above in summer

-Use ceiling fans to stay cooler, but turn the fans off when you leave the room.
-The fans don’t cool the room, just the inhabitants.
+Use ceiling fans to stay cooler, but turn the fans off when you leave the room

-Seal air leaks around windows, doors and vents.
+Seal air leaks around windows, doors and vents

-Change your air conditioning filter every month.
+Change your air conditioning filter every month

 Have you heard these tips before?
 Of course.
 But when was the last time you changed your air conditioning filter?
 Confess.
 This may be the summer to get serious.